zio/zio/docs/datatypes/sync/reentrantlock.md

 ## Reentrancy

-In reentrancy, only the current working thread can access a shared resource, preventing any other thread from doing so.
+In reentrancy, only the current working fiber can access a shared resource, preventing any other fibers from doing so.
 Reentrant locks allow their owner (the fiber that owns the lock) to re-enter them multiple times.

 Therefore, in reentrancy locks are acquired per-fiber instead of per-invocation.
 In other words, if a fiber is not reentrant, and tries to acquire a lock that it already holds, the request won’t succeed.